UW-Hydro/bmorph/docs/example_workflow_explained.rst

 ``bmorph`` Example Workflow
 ===========================

-This notebook demonstrates how to setup data for and bias correct it through **bmorph**.
+How to setup data for and bias correct it through **bmorph**.
+If you want to save time in copying over the code discussed in this file you can copy the Jupyterlab Notebook ``run_bmorph_template.ipynb``.

 Import Packages and Load Data
 -----------------------------